Ren Junfei

-Ren Junfei (born February 4, 1990) is a Chinese professional basketball player for the Guangdong Southern Tigers of the Chinese Basketball Association (CBA).

-He represented China's national basketball team at the 2017 FIBA Asia Cup in Zouk Mikael, Lebanon, where he recorded most minutes and steals for China.
+Ren Junfei (born February 4, 1990) is a Chinese former professional basketball player who played for the Guangdong Southern Tigers of the Chinese Basketball Association (CBA).
+He is currently working with the team as an assistant coach, following his retirement.
+As a player he represented China's national basketball team at the 2017 FIBA Asia Cup in Zouk Mikael, Lebanon, where he recorded most minutes and steals for China.
 Ren was included in China's squad for the 2023 FIBA Basketball World Cup qualification.